Dre Campbell Farm

 10. Chitin

-You may not have heard about chitin, but it can be one of your best allies when it comes to eliminating root-knot nematodes.
+You may not have heard of chitin, but it can be a useful tool for reducing root-knot nematode problems.

-Chitin is found in the exoskeleton of arthropods and other organisms.
-It helps control these nematodes.
-It does so by supporting beneficial soil microbes that kill root-knot nematodes.
+Chitin is found in the hard outer shells of insects, shrimp, crabs, and other organisms.
+It may help control these nematodes by encouraging helpful soil microbes.

 Chitin is available in many forms.
 You can purchase crumbled shrimp shells, which are a good source of natural chitin.